Weather Warnings - Severe Weather Warning

 Severe Weather Warning

-The cold front has weakened and moved to the southeast .
-A second cold front
+The cold front has weakened and the unstable air mass behind the front has

 The Department of Fire and Emergency Services advises that people should: